Christmas in the Suez Canal. Photograph courtesy of Jack Spencer.

 Probably the best illustration of this sense of companionship and community is the first Christmas the ships spent together.
 In October 1967 arrangements had finally been made to exchange the original stranded crews for fresh ones.
 This new batch of seafarers knew what they were heading into and had come prepared to make the best of it.
 For example Liverpool’s Blue Funnel Line had two ships in the Canal and sent the relief crews out armed with Christmas hats, decorations, and turkeys.
 Polish seafarers from the Djakarta built the floating Christmas tree you can see in the picture above, it was more than 4m high and had even been rigged with lights!
 In the front you can see the letters GBLA for Great Bitter Lake Association and to the left a sign saying “Wesołych Świąt”, Polish for Merry Christmas.
 A group from British ship, Port Invercargill, somehow manoeuvred their piano into a lifeboat and set off round the lake serenading the other crews.
 On Christmas Eve the crews of all the ships gathered in lifeboats and other small vessels around the floating Christmas tree.
 British seafarer, George Wharton, who took the photograph above, remembers:

 “There we were in the desert, with the stars in the sky.
 Each crew sang a carol in their own language.
 When the German crew sang Silent Night, it was a really emotional moment.”

-earlier this year.
+There are many great anecdotes from the years the ships spent stranded and all of them emphasise a real sense of international friendship and community and the Maritime Museum had the pleasure of seeing some of these friendships renewed at a 50th anniversary reunion a few years ago.
 Seafarers have for generations taken home stories of the wider world, of different cultures and different ways of life.
 Hopefully these tales of friendship across political boundaries played their role in helping break down the prejudices of the East/West divide in the 20th century.